-Confidentiality: Confidentiality is the term used to prevent the disclosure of information to unauthorized individuals or systems.
+- Confidentiality: Confidentiality is the term used to prevent the disclosure of information to unauthorized individuals or systems.
 For example, a credit card transaction on the Internet requires the credit card number to be transmitted from the buyer to the merchant and from the merchant to a transaction processing network.
 The system attempts to enforce confidentiality by encrypting the card number during transmission, by limiting the places where it might appear (in databases, log files, backups, printed receipts, and so on), and by restricting access to the places where it is stored.
 If an unauthorized party obtains the card number in any way, a breach of confidentiality has occurred.
-Breaches of confidentiality take many forms like Hacking, Phishing, Vishing, Email-spoofing, SMS spoofing, and sending malicious code through email or Bot Networks, as discussed earlier.

-- Integrity : In information security, integrity means that data cannot be modified without authorization.
+Breaches of confidentiality take many forms like Hacking, Phishing, Vishing, Email-spoofing, SMS spoofing, and sending malicious code through email or Bot Networks, as discussed earlier. - Integrity: In information security, integrity means that data cannot be modified without authorization.
 This is not the same thing as referential integrity in databases.

 Integrity is violated when an employee accidentally or with malicious intent deletes important data files, when he/she is able to modify his own salary in a payroll database, when an employee uses programmes and deducts small amounts of money from all customer accounts and adds it to his/her own account (also called salami technique), when an unauthorized user vandalizes a web site, and so on.
-Data diddling forms one of the means which involves changing data prior to or during input into a computer.
-It also includes automatically changing the financial information for some time before processing and then restoring original information.
-There are many ways in which integrity could be violated without malicious intent.
-In the simplest case, a user on a system could mistype someone's data.
 On a larger scale, if an automated process is not written and tested correctly, bulk updates to a database could alter data in an incorrect way, leaving the integrity of the data compromised.
-Information security professionals are tasked with finding ways to implement controls that prevent errors of integrity. - Availability: For any information system to serve its purpose, the information must be available when it is needed.
+Information security professionals are tasked with finding ways to implement controls that prevent errors of integrity.

+- Availability: For any information system to serve its purpose, the information must be available when it is needed.
 This means that the computing systems used to store and process the information, the security controls used to protect it, and the communication channels used to access it must be functioning correctly.
 High availability systems aim to remain available at all times, preventing service disruptions due to power outages, hardware failures, and system upgrades.
-Ensuring availability also involves preventing denial-of-service (DoS) and distributed denial-of service (DDoS) attacks. - Authenticity :In computing, e-business and information security it is necessary to ensure that the data, transactions, communications or documents (electronic or physical) are genuine.
-It is also important for authenticity to validate that both parties involved are who they claim they are. - Non-repudiation: In law, non-repudiation implies one's intention to fulfill one's obligations to a contract.
-It also implies that one party of a transaction cannot deny having received a transaction nor can the other party deny having sent a transaction.
+Ensuring availability also involves preventing denial-of-service (DoS) and distributed denial-of service (DDoS) attacks. - Authenticity: In computing, e-business and information security it is necessary to ensure that the data, transactions, communications or documents (electronic or physical) are genuine.
+It is also important for authenticity to validate that both parties involved are who they claim they are. - Non-repudiation: In law, non-repudiation implies one's intention to fulfill one's obligations under a contract / transaction.
+It also implies that a party to a transaction cannot deny having received or having sent an electronic record.
 Electronic commerce uses technology such as digital signatures and encryption to establish authenticity and non-repudiation.